Why Should You Paraphrase?

 Step 1: Read important parts of the source material until you fully understand its meaning.

-Step 2: Take some notes and list key terms of source material.
+Step 2: Take some notes and list key terms of the source material.

 Step 3: Write your own paragraph without looking at the source material, only using the key terms.